Turingraph/Calcite/README.md

 # Status

 This project is in the MVP development process.
-For anyone who want to contribute our project in MVP version, you can read `doc/issue.md`.
-Thank you.
+For anyone who want to contribute our project in MVP version, you can
+1.  create additional OCR coding example in `tests/` using the class from `include/`
+2.  submit your UXUI design in `doc/` and user tutorial in `doc_user/`
+3.  help us develop `frontend/` and connect `frontend/` with `backend/`
+4.  write how to deploy our project as Desktop app in `doc/`
+5.  add the feature that allow user to submit OCR and NLP training data publicly or anonymously (if they want to) in `get_data`

+Thank you for your contribution.

 # MVP (Minimum Viable Product)